jay3sh/cadmium/README.md

     # Installing OpenCASCADE
     apt-get install libopencascade-dev

-You can get PythonOCC from (here)[http://www.pythonocc.org/download/].
-If you choose to build it from source (these instructions)[http://code.google.com/p/pythonocc/source/browse/trunk/INSTALL] are helpful.
+You can get PythonOCC from [here](http://www.pythonocc.org/download/).
+If you choose to build it from source [these instructions](http://code.google.com/p/pythonocc/source/browse/trunk/INSTALL) are helpful.